-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers (continued) provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an outpatient. \$250 copayment for ambulatory surgical center visits 40% coinsurance for ambulatory surgical center visits If a screening colonoscopy results in biopsy or removal of any growth/polyp during the procedure, the member cost share for outpatient surgery will not be applied.
-See Colorectal cancer screening for cost-sharing for screening colonoscopies.
-Minor surgical services performed during an office visit will only be charged physician services cost-sharing.
-See Physician/Practitioner services for cost- sharing.
-Over-the-Counter (OTC) Benefit We cover \$55 quarterly to be used towards the purchase of eligible over-the-counter health and wellness products.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers (continued) outpatient and pay the cost-sharing amounts for outpatient surgery.
+Even if you stay in the hospital overnight, you might still be considered an outpatient. \$300 copayment for each Medicare- covered service at an outpatient hospital facility.
+Minor surgical services performed during an office visit will only be charged physician services cost sharing.
+See Physician / Practitioner services for cost sharing.
+Minor surgical services performed during an office visit will only be charged physician services cost sharing.
+See Physician/ Practitioner services for cost sharing.
+Over-the-counter (OTC) Benefit^ We cover \$50 quarterly to be used towards the purchase of eligible over-the- counter health and wellness products.
+Use your Health+ by Medica card in-store at time of payment to use your OTC allowance at participating retailers including Walgreens, CVS Pharmacy, Walmart, Family Dollar, and Dollar General stores.
+You can also shop online at MyBenefitsCenter.com or by mail-order catalog.
+Visit MyBenefitsCenter.com to check your balances, view eligible products, ^ There is no coinsurance, copayment, or deductible for the OTC allowance.
+You will be responsible for payment above the benefit limit on your Health+ by Medica card (formerly Your WellFirst Wallet).
+Not covered discover in-store locations, shop online, or order over the phone.
 This benefit is available at the beginning of each quarter (January, April, July, October).
 Unused dollars will not carry forward to the next quarter.
-There is no coinsurance deductible for the OTC .
-1 .
-You can shop: In-store at participating retailers including Walgreens, CVS, Walmart, Kroger, and Dollar General stores.
-Swipe your Health+ by Medica card (formerly Your WellFirst Wallet) to pay.

-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Over-the-Counter (OTC) Benefit (continued) Online at https://mybenefitscenter.com Mail-order catalog Visit https://mybenefitscenter.com to see the list of all participating retailers, a full list of covered items and to check your card balance.
-Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. \$75 copayment for each Medicare covered benefit day 40% coinsurance for each Medicare covered benefit day Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.
-Physician/Practitioner services, including doctor's office visits Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital Office visit: Primary Care Physician • \$0 copayment Office and telehealth visits: Primary Care Physician • 40% coinsurance
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Over-the-counter (OTC) Benefit^ (continued) For more details on your card, refer to the Health+ by Medica card (formerly your WellFirst wallet) section of the Chapter 4 Medical Benefits Chart.
+Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office and is an alternative to inpatient hospitalization.
+Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office but less intense than partial hospitalization. \$100 copayment each day for Medicare- covered partial hospitalization services. \$100 copayment each day for Medicare- covered intensive outpatient services.
+50% coinsurance for Medicare-covered partial hospitalization services.
+50% coinsurance for Medicare-covered intensive outpatient services.
+Physician/Practitioner services, including doctor's office visits Covered services include: \$0 copayment for 50% coinsurance for Medically-necessary medical care or surgery services furnished in a physician's office, certified Medicare-covered services received from Medicare-covered services received from